Event properties

 Event property types

 There are two different types of event properties: global and custom.
-The main difference between these two types of event properties is that global event properties are captured on every agent event, whereas custom event properties are captured on specific click events and Track Events.
+The main difference between these two types of event properties is that global event properties are captured on every web SDK event, whereas custom event properties are captured on specific click events and Track Events.
 Both types are reviewed in further detail below.

 Global event properties